ovis-hpc/readthedocs/docs/source/ldms/ldms-streams.rst

 The darshan_ldms module and .env file set the following env variables to define where the Darshan install is located, the LDMS daemon connection and what kind of file level access data will be published and stored to DSOS (via LDMS streams).

-If you only want to collect a specific type of data such as "MPIIO" then you will only set the MPIIO_ENABLE_LDMS variable.
+If you only want to collect a specific type of data such as "MPIIO" then you will only set the DARSHAN_LDMS_ENABLE_MPIIO variable.
 If you want to collect all types of data then set all *_ENABLE_LDMS variables.

 .. note::